akeolab/traxxs/README.md

 Five main objects are defined within this framework:

-* `traxxs::path::PathSegment` : a path segment, defining a mapping between arc coordinates (any 1D parameterization of a path) and "real" coordinates
+* `traxxs::path::PathSegment` : a path segment, defining a mapping between arc coordinates (any 1D parameterization of a path) and "real" ("path") coordinates
 * `traxxs::path::Path`: a complete path, i.e. a consistent (continuous) list of path segments
 * `traxxs::arc::ArcTrajGen`: a 1D trajectory generator.
 Multiple implementations can be added.
 Is used to define trajectory on arc coordinates.
 * `traxxs::trajectory::Trajectory`: an object coupling a Path to an ArcTrajGen